Trump supporter accused of assaulting woman at rally blames president in court filing

 The veteran previously apologized for the events that unfolded at the rally in a letter to the Korean War Association, whose uniform he wore at the rally.
 He admitted that he "physically pushed a woman down the aisle toward the exit" in the letter, according to the lawsuit.
 Bamberger was never criminally charged for his actions.

-The latest legal move comes two weeks after federal judge David J. Hale ruled that the lawsuit against Bamberger, the Trump campaign and another attendee Matthew Heimbach can proceed.
+The latest legal move comes two weeks after federal judge David J. Hale ruled that the lawsuit against Bamberger, the Trump campaign and Heimbach can proceed.
 The judge also rejected Trump's free speech defense against allegations that he incited violence.

 "It is plausible that Trump's direction to 'get 'em out of here' advocated the use of force," Hale wrote in an opinion filed March 31.
 "It was an order, an instruction, a command."